 8 - Counselor - Party animal.
 The friend who is always a blast to hang out with and who is always down for something new.
 You can’t go wrong partying with them and they always seem to know where the best parties are.

-5 - Persuader - Alternate.
+5 - Persuader - Alternate and Minimalist.
 Starts a commune / cult or something to do with a strong belief

 A Pleaser also.
 Can be subject to financial abuse at the hands of individuals who may take advantage of the desire to put others’ needs above their own.
 May overspending on themselves “because I’m worth it".
 Should steer clear of toxic friends who can manipulate best intentions.

-6 - Appraiser - Keeping up with the Joneses.
+6 - Appraiser - Keeping up with the Joneses and Status Seeker.
 Great at budgeting, occasionally splurges on something expensive if all

 their friends are doing it.
-Wants to look good, maybe.
+Wants to show off wealth.

 A Protector also.
 Can have a lot of trouble with unanticipated change and make bad decisions in a panic.
 Needs to have a contingency fund of around six months income.

-7 - Promoter - Splurger.Goes through periods of working and saving and then spends everything travelling through
+7 - Promoter - Splurger and Spendthrift / Irresponsible.Goes through periods of working and saving and then spends

 A Pleaser also.
 Can be subject to financial abuse at the hands of individuals who may take advantage of the desire to put others’ needs above their own.
 May overspending on themselves “because I’m worth it".
 Should steer clear of toxic friends who can manipulate best intentions.

-8 - Counselor - Careless.
+8 - Counselor - Careless and Emotional Spender.
 Only spends money on important things, like designer shoes and throwing amazing parties.

 A Player also.
 Overly impulsive and optimistic about risks and carefree about planning.
 Resourcefulness and a can-do attitude can be just what’s needed for an entrepreneurial experiment.